Johnteh/final-_Airbnb_clone/README.md

 3. [AirBnB_clone](https://github.com/Johnteh/AirBnB_clone)

 This versioning process was a great experience in pair programming and working on unfamiliar, developed codebases.
-Yet, it was not so great from a portfolio perspective and the want of a central, organized repository where I could show off all the work I coded and learned over the course of this clone.
+However i created this repository to better organise my code and to better demonstrate my skills and experience that i have gained

 This repository is just the above - an organized, cleaned up version of Holbertonbnb.
 Call it a minified build, if you will.